Amara Resort and Spa

 Boasting views of the meandering Oak Creek, this room has a peaceful outdoor patio from which to admire the creek, one king bed and a spacious living area.

 Children are welcomed with a soft toy on arrival, there are also complimentary garden games dotted around the resort.
-The pool is child friendly but there is no specific kids club or programme.
+The pool is child friendly but there is no specific kids club or program.

 Arizona is a haven for hikers and outdoor lovers.
 Sedona in particular is abound with Red Rock canyon scenery, making it perfect for those wanting to get out and connect with nature.
 Go hiking along well-trodden nature trails, take a bike and ride the 200 miles of red single track around Sedona or take a tour in an open-air jeep to visit Native American cliff dwellings and learn about Sedona's spiritual ethos.